jbcodeforce/ML-studies/docs/genAI/index.md

     * Data augmentation to improve data set quality.
 Keep the privacy of original data sources, and help trains other models: generate image of rusted pumps to train an anomaly detection model on pumps.
     * Propose some supply chain scenario

-* Uber has [conducted Hackathon using genAI](https://www.uber.com/blog/the-transformative-power-of-generative-ai/) and identified that all Software Development Life Cycle phases are impacted by Generative AI usages, including: capturing complete specifications faster, explain existing code, generating UI code, automate code refactoring (?), unit test generation or e2e testing for mobile app, review code, code relationship map automatically created from call stacks, Pull Request and code review automation, code documentation generation based on PRs.
+* Uber has [conducted Hackathon using genAI](https://www.uber.com/blog/the-transformative-power-of-generative-ai/) and identified that all Software Development Life Cycle phases are impacted by Generative AI usages, including: capturing complete specifications faster, explain existing code, generating UI code, automate code refactoring, unit test generation or e2e testing for mobile app, review code, code relationship map automatically created from call stacks, Pull Request and code review automation, code documentation generation based on PRs.
 But LLMs may generate buggy code, as well as spreading error-prone code pattern.

 * [Generative Adversarial Networks](https://towardsai.net/p/l/gans-for-synthetic-data-generation) are used to limit the risk of adversarial manipulation in deep learning image recognition.
 It attempts to generate fake data that looks real by learning the features from the real data.

 It would be difficult to find any business use-case where a base FM can be used effectively.
-Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training.
+Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training, knowledge graph and neurosumbolic AI.

-The [Huggingface LLM leader board](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good information about model quality for some use cases.
+The [Huggingface LLM leader board](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good source of information for model quality assessement relative to certain use cases.

 ### Industries

+These following industry-specific use cases present potential usage of Generative AI:

+1. Supply Chain Management:

-* Supply chain by improving the visibility to multi-tier supplier performance concerns, understand where risk can be found in the supply chain.
+    * Improve visibility into multi-tier supplier performance concerns
+    * Identify potential risk areas within the supply chain

+1. Quality Control and Nonconformance Management:

-* Nonconformance/quality disposition, by identifying root cause of nonconformance, and prescribe resolutions.
+    * Identify the root cause of nonconformance issues
+    * Prescribe resolutions to address quality concerns

+1. Engineering Cost Optimization:

-* Engineering cost optimization by reusing common parts across platforms.
+    * Promote the reuse of common parts across different platforms to reduce costs

+1. Cross industry:

+    * Sentiment analysis: Gauge customer sentiment towards products, services, or brands
+    * Assist with proofreading tasks
+    * Update and maintain databases
+    * Analyze customer reviews
-* Automation for proofreading, updating databases, managing ads campaigns, analyzing customer reviews, monitoring social media platforms
+    * Monitor social media platforms

-* Sentiment analysis.
+1. Education and Universities:

+    * Moderate and develop educational content
-* Content moderation and development for education and universities.
-Helps students to find the most effective pathways to graduation.
+    *  Help students find the most effective pathways to graduation

+1. Safety and Risk Management:

+    * Identify potential safety risks, such as gas leaks
-* From identifying potential safety risks with gaz leaks, Gen AI can generate recommendations for remedial work.
+    * Generate recommendations for remedial work to mitigate risks

+1. Travel Industry:

-* Enhance trip planning with personalized recommendations, services and offers for travel industry.
+    * Enhance trip planning with personalized recommendations, services, and offers

+1. Product Review Summarization:

+    * Offload the task of summarizing product reviews from humans to LLMs
-* Product review summarization: today done by human, can be offloaded by LLM by adding those unstructured reviews as new corpus for search.
-Separate these reviews based on user-provided ratings and task an LLM to extract different sets of information from each high-level category of reviews.
+    * Add unstructured reviews as a new corpus for search functionality
+    * Separate reviews based on user-provided ratings
+    * Task an LLM to extract different sets of information from each high-level category of reviews

 ### Classical concerns and challenges